CollegeNotesOrg/noteparser/README.md

 #### Python Version Compatibility

-- **Python 3.9+** is required (updated from 3.8+ in v2.1.0)
+- **Python 3.10+** is required (updated from 3.9+ due to markitdown dependency)
-- Tested on Python 3.9, 3.10, 3.11, and 3.12
+- Tested on Python 3.10, 3.11, and 3.12
-- **Python 3.8** support was removed due to compatibility issues with mypy and modern typing features
+- **Python 3.9 and earlier** support was removed due to compatibility requirements with latest dependencies

 ### Basic Usage